LayerZero-Labs/devtools/examples/oft-solana/README.md

 ## Setup

-We recommend using `pnpm` as a package manager (but you can of course use a package manager of your choice):
+We recommend using `pnpm` as a package manager (but you can of course use a package manager of your choice).
+Additionally, we highly recommend that you use the most up-to-date Docker version to avoid any issues with anchor builds.

 ### Get the code